em-bst/graph-neural-networks/REPORT.md

 The data is structured with :

 - A variable $x$, which is the atom type contained in the graph.
 A dictionnary of the atoms is available in the raw ZINC dataset.
 For example, 0 refers to Carbon atoms, and 1 to Oxygen.
-- A variable $edge\_{index}$, to indicate the connections between nodes.
+- A variable $edge index$, to indicate the connections between nodes.
 It takes values such as [1, 5] and [5, 1] to signify that nodes 1 and 5 have a bond to connect them.
-- A variable $edge\_{attr}$, which contains the type of bond (edge) between two nodes.
+- A variable $edge attr$, which contains the type of bond (edge) between two nodes.
 The dictionnary of these bonds is also available in the raw ZINC data.
 This variable takes values 1, 2 and 3 for single, double and triple bonds.
 - A variable $y$, which is our **target** variable, and measures the constrained solubility of the molecules.

 → The constrained solubility of a molecule is given by the following formula :